This Chicken Waldorf Sandwich is easy and delicious. All the classic Waldorf salad ingredients transformed into an addictive pan fried sandwich.

-The part that makes it on the unhealthy side is I pan-fried this baby in butter, and the mayonnaise may also add to this.
-You can be virtuous and avoid the butter frying and just use a non-stick sandwich press and swap the Japanese mayonnaise for a low fat variety.
 A very simple sandwich to make, you could even use the filling on a fresh bread roll or in a wrap, add some salad leaves for a bit more freshness.
 Bacon would be a lovely addition as well.

 - Mix all ingredients, beside mozzarella and bread, in a bowl until completely combined.

 - Generously butter the sides of your sliced bread that will be the outside of the sandwich, the bread surfaces that will be touching the pan.

 - Spoon a generous amount of filling onto four of the slices of bread, then layer onto of each slice the sliced mozzarella.
 Then make a sandwich with the remaining slices.